 On Monday, I went in search of an official Nationals road cap, size 7 1/2.
-I looked all over D.C. and was unsuccessful, but I did get a Christmas ornament, shot glass, and mini pennant at the team store.
+I looked all over D.C. and was successful.
+I also bought a Christmas ornament, shot glass, and mini pennant at the team store.
 It was great to visit RFK and walk around, I don’t think I have been there since the 1996 HFStival.
 RFK may be the prototype for the round, cookie-cutter stadiums of the 60s and 70s, but it still has a decent amount of character, equaled only be the post-football Busch Stadium in St. Louis.
 Hopefully, the Nats can make it rock again.

 Mayor Anthony Williams is featured in the latest Washingtonian as a Washingtonian of the Year.
 He is photographed standing at the future location of home plate.
 I have to believe that this was done before December 14.
 He is quoted as saying he is willing to stake his political career on baseball.
 Guess what Tony, you just did.
 He also signed the ballpark legislation today (The Post), making it official.